Unigalactix/AUTOMATION/docs/PROJECT_REPORT.md

 While the logic is simple, the technology is robust.

 *   **Server (`server.js`)**: The "Brain" running in Node.js that coordinates everything.
+    *   **Intelligence**: Can optionally use `gh copilot` CLI to generate code fixes and custom CI workflows.
 *   **GitHub Service (`githubService.js`)**: The "Librarian" that knows how to speak to GitHub's complex API.
 *   **Jira Service (`jiraService.js`)**: The "Messenger" that translates code updates into business updates on Jira.
+    *   **Dynamic Discovery**: Automatically fetches available projects via API, removing the need for manual configuration.
 *   **MCP Server (`mcpServer.js`)**: The "API Layer" that allows other AIs to securely control this system.

 ### Glossary